cyclejs-community/component-combinators/README.md

  The simplest of those
  combinator is `Combine` (for instance `Combine{{...}, [C0, [C1, C2]]}`), whose DOM sink is the result of merging `Cx` DOM sinks **into** `C0` DOM sink; and whose non-DOM sinks are the merge of the respective `Cx` non-DOM sink.
+Here the combining logic is a merge logic.

-The principle is deceptively simple.
-Now let's see some examples of use.
+So the general principle is fairly simple and generic.
+Now let's see some practical examples of use.

 # Examples
 ## Separating layout from feature